SylviaPotter/finnish-space/README.md

-## Feel free to explore, upload your own vocabulary lists to uploads folder, and have fun while learning Finnish!
+## Feel free to explore, upload your own vocabulary lists to **new-uploads branch*, and have fun while learning Finnish!

 > **Contact & Contribution**: Contributions are welcome!
 If you find a bug or have an idea to improve the learning experience, please feel free to contribute via Pull Requests or Issues on the [GitHub repository](https://github.com/SylviaPotter/finnish-space).